mocap-ca/Open3DStream/sphinx/index.rst

 Alastair Macleod, 2022

-The goal of this project is to provide a simple and unified way to stream realtime animation for 3d content between devices, applications and locations.
+Open3DStream provides a simple and unified way to stream realtime animation for 3d content between devices, applications and locations.

 .. doxygenindex::